hugomorg/cue/README.md

 In other words, you want to keep "context" or "state".
 Doing this with `cue` is simple.
 Just return `{:ok, {:state, next_state}}` from the job handler, where `next_state` is the entire state you want the job to have.
 The handler will receive the latest state on the next run.

-Apart from returning error tuples, anything else returned from the job handler will not be treated in a special way.
+Apart from returning error tuples (see below), anything else returned from the job handler will not be treated in a special way.

 If you want to avoid a `nil` state on the first `handle_job/2` call or have some expensive setup, just define a callback `init/1` in your module.
 This will get called with the `name` of the job.
 It gets run once, when the job is created, and is used to initialise the state for that particular job.